I WON I WON I WON!

 - 1 cup red lentils

 - In a medium bow, mix together all the sauce ingredients.

-- Heat the oil in a skillet over medium heat, then add the onion and sauté for a few minutes until the onion softens and begins to brown.
+Heat the oil in a skillet over medium heat, then add the onion and sauté for a few minutes until the onion softens and begins to brown.
 Now add the lentils and the sauce.
-Cover and simmer until the lentils are cooked and tender, and most of the liquid is absorbed, about 8 to 10 minutes.
+Cover and bring to a gentle simmer until the lentils are cooked and tender, and most of the liquid is absorbed, about 8 to 10 minutes.

 - Serve by spooning over rice, and garnishing with the green onions and sesame seeds.